grokthis/ucisc-ruby/README.md

 * Type "exit" - exits the VM
 * Type "break" - opens the ruby debugger.
 You can inspect the memory and registers from here if desired.
-* Simply hit <enter> and the execution will continue
+* Simply hit "enter" and the execution will continue

 When in the ruby debugger, you can do the following to look at the stack value: